panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ## 3. Jotai derived atoms

-If you find yourself often calculating some derived state from an atom, then you may find useful the *derived atoms* feature of `jotai`.
+If you find yourself calculating derived state from an atom's state, then you may find useful the *derived atoms* feature of `jotai`.

-You can create a derived atom when suppling a callback function to `atom((get) => get(myAtom))`: in which case `jotai` is going to call the callback with a getter function as an argument from where you can extract the value of the base atom.
+You can create a derived atom when supplying a callback function to `atom((get) => get(myAtom))`: in which case `jotai` is going to call the callback with a getter function as an argument from where you can extract the value of the base atom.

 ```javascript
 import { atom } from 'jotai';